Emperor Cheng of Jin

-Emperor Cheng of Jin (晉成帝 (Jìn Chéng Dì, Chin Ch'eng-ti); December 321 or January 322 – 26 July 342), personal name Sima Yan (司馬衍), courtesy name Shigen (世根), was an emperor of the Chinese Eastern Jin dynasty.
-He was the eldest son of Emperor Ming and became the crown prince on April 1, 325.
-During his reign, the administration was largely dominated by a succession of regents—initially his uncle Yu Liang, then Wang Dao, then the joint administration of He Chong and another uncle Yu Bing.
+Emperor Cheng of Jin (晉成帝 (Jìn Chéng Dì, Chin Ch'eng-ti); December 321 or January 322 (Note: The Zizhi Tongjian recorded that Emperor Cheng was born in the 11th month of the 4th year of the Taixing era of his grandfather Sima Rui's reign.
+This corresponds to 6 Dec 321 to 4 Jan 322 in the proleptic Gregorian calendar.) – 26 July 342 (Note: According to Emperor Cheng's biography in Book of Jin, he died aged 22 (by East Asian reckoning) on the guisi day of the 6th month of the 8th year of the Xiankang era of his reign.
+This corresponds to 26 July 342 in the proleptic Gregorian calendar.
+Vol.97 of Zizhi Tongjian recorded the same death date.)), personal name Sima Yan (司馬衍), courtesy name Shigen (世根), was an emperor of the Chinese Eastern Jin dynasty.
+He was the eldest son of Emperor Ming and became the crown prince on 1 April 325.
+During his reign, the administration was largely dominated by a succession of regents—initially his uncle Yu Liang, then Wang Dao, then the joint administration of his uncles He Chong (Note: Per He Chong's biography in Jin Shu, his wife is a younger sister of Yu Wenjun.) and Yu Bing.
 He became emperor at age four, and soon after his accession to the throne, the disastrous rebellion of Su Jun weakened Jin forces for decades.

 Family background

 Sima Yan was born as the oldest son of Emperor Ming of Jin, who was crown prince at that time, by his wife Crown Princess Yu Wenjun, in December 321 or January 322.
 After Emperor Ming took the throne in January 323 following the death of his father Emperor Yuan, he created Crown Princess Yu empress, but did not immediately create Prince Yan crown prince, until 325.

 In fall 325, Emperor Ming grew ill.
-He entrusted the four-year-old Crown Prince Yan to a group of high-level officials, including Sima Yang (司馬羕) the Prince of Xiyang, Wang Dao, Bian Kun (卞壼), Xi Jian, Lu Ye (陸瞱), Wen Jiao, and Empress Yu's brother Yu Liang, perhaps intending that they lead by group with a balance of power.
+He entrusted the four-year-old Crown Prince Yan to a group of high-level officials, including Sima Yang (司馬羕) the Prince of Xiyang, Wang Dao, Bian Kun (卞壼), Xi Jian, Lu Ye (陸瞱), (Note: grandson of Lu Mao) Wen Jiao, and Empress Yu's brother Yu Liang, perhaps intending that they lead by group with a balance of power.
 He died soon thereafter.
 Crown Prince Yan took the throne as Emperor Cheng.